Frances Dickinson (physician)

-Frances Dickinson (January 19, 1856 – May 19, 1945) was an American physician and clubwoman.
-She specialized in ophthalmology.
+Frances Dickinson (January 19, 1856 – May 19, 1945) was an American physician and clubwoman who specialized in ophthalmology.
 Dickinson was the first woman received into the International Medical Congress (1887).
-In addition to being an active member of several medical societies, she was also characterized as a prominent woman's club participant, an enthusiastic worker in philanthropic enterprises, a writer, and a speaker.
+In addition to being an active member of several medical societies, she was also a prominent woman's club participant, philanthropist, writer, and speaker.

-Dickinson graduated from Northwestern University Woman's Medical School, Chicago, 1883.
-She completed special courses in ophthalmology at Illinois Eye and Ear Infirmary, Royal Ophthalmic Hospital at Moorfields, London, Royal Free Hospital, Gray's Inn Road, London.
-She spent five months in Darmstadt, Germany, 1884, under private tutorship of Geheimrat Adolf Weber.
-She Interned at Mary Thompson Hospital, 1882 and was an Alternate interne at Cook County Hospital through the first examination open to women, 1883.
-She held various positions during her career including as ophthalmic surgeon to Mary Thompson Hospital; President and Dean of Harvey Medical College for ten years; Professor of ophthalmology and of angiology, Harvey Medical College; Professor of ophthalmology, Post-Graduate Medical College, Chicago.
+Dickinson graduated from Northwestern University Woman's Medical School in Evanston, Illinois in 1883.
+She completed special courses in ophthalmology at Illinois Eye and Ear Infirmary, Royal Ophthalmic Hospital at Moorfields, London, and Royal Free Hospital, London.
+She spent five months in Darmstadt, Germany, in 1884, under the private tutorship of Geheimrat Adolf Weber.
+In 1882, she Interned at Mary Thompson Hospital, and was an Alternate interne at Cook County Hospital through the first examination open to women, in 1883.
+Dickinson held various positions during her career, including as ophthalmic surgeon to Mary Thompson Hospital; President and Dean of Harvey Medical College for ten years; Professor of ophthalmology and of angiology, Harvey Medical College; Professor of ophthalmology, Post-Graduate Medical College, Chicago.

-Early life and family
+Early life and education

-Frances (nickname, "Fannie") Dickinson was born in Chicago, January 19, 1856.
+Frances (nickname, "Fannie") Dickinson was born in Chicago on January 19, 1856.
 She was the daughter of Albert Franklin and Ann Eliza (Anthony) Dickinson.
-The father died in 1881.
-Her siblings included two sisters, Hannah (Mrs. Charles C. Boyles) and Melissa, and three brothers, Albert, Nathan and Charles.
-The brothers developed The Albert Dickinson Company of Chicago, which was the leading firm dealing in grass seeds the world over, a business which exemplified the organizing ability of Frances' family.
+Her father died in 1881.
+Dickinson's siblings included two sisters, Hannah (Mrs. Charles C. Boyles) and Melissa, and three brothers, Albert, Nathan and Charles.
+The brothers developed The Albert Dickinson Company of Chicago, which was the leading firm dealing in grass seeds around the world.